vial-kb/vial-kb.github.io/docs/docs/firmware-size.md

 ### Configure memory usage

 By default, Combos is configured to have 8 slots.
-To reduce RAM and EEPROM usage, you can define the following in your `config.h`:
+To reduce EE_PROM usage, you can define the following in your `config.h`:

 ```
 #define VIAL_COMBO_ENTRIES 4